 This added tier of element nesting might be transformed away by a post-processing pass over the resulting DFDL infoset, but the inverse transformation which restores these value elements so as to allow unparsing is also required.

 Strictly speaking, not all the above illustrated fields of the MIL-STD-2045 header require a value element.
-However, all fields that have either a FPI or an FRI or both require a value element, so for the sake of uniformity, even fields that are required and non-repeating have a value element.
+However, some fields require quite complex expressions using dfdl:inputValueCalc, so for the sake of uniformity, all fields are implemented (currently) as having a value element.

 Recommended Feature: Representation Types: Solving the Value-Elements Problem